Couple & Family Counselling

 Lynn offers individual, couples, family and group therapy for women and men.
 She sees adults across the life span who are struggling with a variety of life difficulties, including: work-life balance; depression; anxiety; effects of sexual, interpersonal and workplace trauma; substance misuse; relationship difficulties; disordered eating and body image concerns; grief and loss; life transitions and identity questions, including those around gender and sexuality; fertility, pregnancy and adoption issues.

 Lynn also provides professional consultation and supervision.
-She is passionate in her efforts to assist other therapists to develop their ways of working that are in keeping with their values, beliefs and ideals.
+She is passionate in her efforts to assist other psychologists and therapists to develop ways of working that are in keeping with their values, beliefs and ideals.

 Curtis Mills, MSW, RSW, (#0159)